-Since the November 2019 committee meeting, discussions have been continuing with the applicant regarding the legal agreement.
-A financial guarantee was required pursuant to the development and negotiations to date, both in terms of the value of this guarantee and also its general set-up and management, have been lengthy.
-A draft of the agreement is now however on circulation and it is hoped that, potentially barring some minor amendments to text/terminology, this will be agreeable to all involved.
+Since the May 2020 committee meeting, discussions have been continuing with the applicant as, although in principle the terms of the agreement and the value of and general set-up and management of the financial guarantee have been agreed, various legal/land ownership nuances had arisen requiring clarification.
+A final draft of the agreement is now however on circulation and it is hoped that within the coming weeks this will be circulated for signing/completion.

-The six month extension period to complete/finalise the legal agreement, agreed in November 2019 by Members, expires on 22 May 2020.
+The three month extension period to complete/finalise the legal agreement, agreed in May 2020 by Members, expires on 22 August 2020.
 In the circumstances, a request has therefore been made for a further extension and an additional three months to complete the legal agreement.